-The cash flow after investing activities increased to SEK 78 million (-65) compared to previous year.
-Cash flow from operating activities before changes in working capital amounted to SEK 87 million (-10).
-Working capital had a positive impact on the cash flow of SEK 14 million (-49).
-IFRS 16 is affecting the cash flow from operating activities with SEK 51 million.
+The cash flow after investing activities decreased to SEK 31 million (78) compared to previous year.
+Cash flow from operating activities before changes in working capital amounted to SEK 27 million (87).
+Working capital had a positive impact on the cash flow of SEK 7 million (14).

-Restructuring programs impacted the cash flow with SEK -9 million (-8).
+Restructuring programs had negative impact on the cash flow of SEK -25 million (-9).